 How to Make Banana Pudding Brownies

-- Prepare the cake base.
-In a large mixing bowl, combine the melted butter, yellow cake mix, half of the instant banana pudding mix, and 2 eggs.
+- Mix the Buttery Cake Base: In a large mixing bowl, combine the melted butter, yellow cake mix, half of the instant banana pudding mix, and 2 eggs.
 Stir until the mixture is fully combined.
-It will be thick and dough-like-similar in texture to cookie dough.
+It will be thick and dough-like - kind of like cookie dough.

-- Spread the base layer.
-Transfer the mixture to your prepared baking dish, pressing it into an even layer across the bottom.
+- Form the Base Layer: Transfer the cake base mixture into your prepared baking dish, using a spatula or your hands to press it into an even layer across the bottom.

-- Make the cream cheese banana filling.
-In a separate bowl, use a hand mixer to beat together the cream cheese, powdered sugar, remaining 2 eggs, and the other half of the banana pudding mix.
-Mix until smooth and well blended.
+- Whisk the Cream Cheese Banana Filling: In a separate medium bowl, use a hand mixer to beat the softened cream cheese, powdered sugar, remaining 2 eggs, and the second half of the banana pudding mix until the filling is perfectly smooth and well blended.

-- Bake in the preheated oven for about 60 minutes, or until the top layer is lightly golden and just beginning to brown at the edges.
+- Layer and Bake: Pour the cream cheese banana mixture evenly over the cake base.
+If necessary, use a spatula to gently spread it to the edges of the pan.
+Bake in the preheated oven for approximately 60 minutes, or until the top layer is lightly golden and just beginning to turn brown at the edges.

-- Add the topping.
-As soon as the brownies come out of the oven, sprinkle the top with lightly crushed vanilla wafers.
-Use your hand or the back of a spoon to gently press them into the surface while the brownies are still warm so they stick.
+- Add the Finishing Touch: As soon as you remove your banana pudding brownies from the oven, sprinkle the top generously with lightly crushed vanilla wafers.
+Gently press them into the surface with the back of a spoon while the brownies are still warm so they adhere properly to the top layer.

-- This recipe is not freezer-friendly - the cream cheese layer tends to change texture after freezing.
+- Freeze with caution: This recipe is not freezer-friendly; the cream cheese layer's texture just isn't great after freezing.

-Hope you love this bright, summery dessert! 🍌 If you try this recipe, I'd love for you to rate ⭐️ and review 💭 the recipe in the comments.
+Hope you love this bright, summery dessert! 🍌 If you try these cake mix banana pudding brownies, I'd love for you to rate ⭐️ and review 💭 the recipe in the comments.
 Before you go, make sure to follow along for the latest from the blog!

 Banana Pudding Brownies